archkata2021t17/sysops-squad/2. Solution/Assumptions.md

-# Assumptions
+### Assumptions

-** The User Acceptence Testing is already in place for the existing system and will be used for Migrated System
+1. The User Acceptance Testing is already in place for the existing system and will be used for Migrated System
- * Except for Ticket Assginment scenarios
+    1. Except for Ticket Assignment scenarios

-** Expert purchase of spear parts and related activity is as is business - no change required
+1. Expert purchase of spear parts and related activity is as is business - no change required

-** We are assuming that the current system is low volume system which do not require Elasticity to be implemented
+1. We are assuming that the current system is low volume system which do not require Elasticity to be implemented

-** The original development team will work on decomposing the monolith.
+1. The original development team will work on decomposing the monolith.

-** The complexity of the system is low-medium.
+1. The complexity of the system is low-medium.